Turmeric: Using with Care and Intention

 You can also dry toast the fennel, coriander and cumin seeds on a fry pan in low heat until aroma is released before grinding.
 Sprinkle onto food when you are on the go and travelling.

-A spice mix I learned from my Ayurvedic teacher Vaidya Mishra, this mix aids in digestion, assimilation and absorption of nutrients.
-I also add other spices to this mix, depending on what my family would like to eat or if anyone needs extra attention with their tummy.
+This spice mix ratio by my teacher is balancing for all doshas, and aids in digestion, assimilation and absorption of nutrients.
+I also add other spices to this mix, depending on what my family would like to eat or if anyone at the table needs extra attention with their digestion.
 If you’re new to spices just start with a pinch or two in your meals.
-The book The Yoga of Herbs is an excellent reference guide.
-Also my Ayurveda teacher has made available to us a line of high quality Ayurvedic herbal formulations and products to care for our health, including a line of spice mixes on Chandika.

 Try to get non-irradiated and organic, and seed form as they remain fresh longer than ground spices.

-Turmeric- cleanses the liver, therefore had a heating quality; anti-inflammatory, antioxidant, anti-viral, anti-bacterial
+Turmeric- cleans the liver; anti-inflammatory, antioxidant, anti-viral, anti-bacterial

 Cumin - helps in absorption of nutrients